Philips CPAP and Sleep Apnea Machine Recall Attorney

 People who are overweight, older, smoke or have certain diseases such as high blood pressure and type 2 diabetes are more likely to develop obstructive sleep apnea.
 In addition, males are two to three times more likely to have sleep apnea than women.
 The Mayo Clinic advises that people who suspect that they have sleep apnea seek medical attention.

 Our medical device defect attorneys are actively monitoring this area of litigation and are ready to help you win your sleep apnea machine claim.
-To learn more, contact The Law Offices of Jeffrey S. Glassman, LLC today at (617) 777-7777 or using our online form.
+To learn more, contact Jeffrey Glassman Injury Lawyers today at (617) 777-7777 or using our online form.